umkoin/umkoin/doc/fuzzing.md

 If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.

-Every single pull request submitted against the Umkoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+Every single pull request submitted against the Bitcoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
 Contributing new coverage increasing inputs is an easy way to help make Umkoin Core more robust.

 ## Building and debugging fuzz tests